felipearmat/clojure-react-app/README.md

 # user=>
 ```

 Now you have a Clojure REPL for interacting with the app.
-You'll need to stablish database connection so you can make some queries:
+The REPL starts without a database connection, to initiate it run:

 ```clojure
 (dev-prep!)